Sandy-Ski/Task-Manager/README.md

-4. create a .env file in the project root:
+4. Create a .env file in the project root:
    Add the required variables:

   - MONGODB_URI=your_mongodb_connection_string